privatezero/Resume/README.md

 * Worked on all stages of media preservation and archiving including: appraisal, description, reformatting, dissemination and digital and physical preservation
 * Developed scripts and automated systems modeled on the OAIS structure that greatly improved efficiency, accuracy, file integrity and convenience during media digitization and ingest
 * Trained and supervised staff and graduate/student employees in the execution of media preservation and circulation duties
-* Provided instruction and reference in all contexts ranging from one-on-one to classroom settings.
+* Provided instruction and reference in all contexts ranging from one-on-one to classroom settings
 * Designed workflows for large scale digitization projects of analog materials
 * Conducted collection surveys to analyze preservation needs as well as reformatting potential under section 108 of US Copyright law